Ankitzero/typing-game/README.md

 # typing-game
-a simple typing game by using html , css , javascript , bootstrap , images and music taken from internet
+a simple typing game by using html , css , javascript , bootstrap , <br/>
+add bootstrap 4 and then use it